Note: This story has Australian spelling and colloquialisms.

 “Deep breaths.
 Relax.”

 Weariness looms as I make dents in my denim shorts with my fingernails, imagining them sinking into my flesh, blood smearing them like red tie-dye.
 Something’s not right.
 I’m not right.
-Knowing real from fantasy starts with choosing sides but that’s never easy when what I want to believe rules my decision-making.
 I sit back and close my eyes.
 Grey haze spins behind my lids.
 A white dot in the centre grows and shrinks at my command.
 I grow it with my mind until it kills the grey.
 Bam, gone.

 Soft words guide me back to reality.
-“Lucida, think before answering my questions, please, and be honest: are you grounded?”
+“Lucida, think before answering and be honest with yourself: are you grounded?”

 Am I grounded.
 On a scale of one to ten when one is unstable and ten is stable, how firm is reality?
 Squeezing my eyes shut I open them to a shaky view of my hands clasped on my thighs beneath the glove compartment.
 Above it the vista outside wobbles like it’s been stretched thin and released to waver, like my strings.